-As we wait patiently for the delayed Tokyo Games to begin, Olympic gold medalist and activist Greg Louganis, Olympic medalist Lashinda Demus, athlete and ASU sports historian Victoria Jackson, athlete and former CEO of the Women’s Sports Foundation, Donna Lopiano, and Barry Sanders, Chairman Emeritus of the Southern California Committee of The Olympic Games, visit Zócalo to discuss innovative ideas for a better Summer Olympics.
+Olympic gold medalist and activist Greg Louganis, Olympic medalist Lashinda Demus, athlete and ASU sports historian Victoria Jackson, and Donna Lopiano, athlete and former CEO of the Women’s Sports Foundation, visit Zócalo to discuss possible futures for the Summer Olympics.

 Register for updates and the streaming link.